Bananas, avocados, and other beloved foods that may go extinct soon

 "More extreme weather events and an increased unpredictability of weather patterns have already made an impact on agriculture and food security, leading to production reductions and lower incomes in vulnerable areas,” according to the IAEA.

 Because of that, as well as some issues not directly related to climate change, you might be wrapping up your relationship with some of your favorite foods, even if you don't know it.
 As the global agriculture industry feels the heat of a changing planet, it will have to adapt to a world that is far less hospitable to the food currently on the market.
-From fruits, sweets, and condiments to the crops that the multitudes depend on every day to live, these foods are the ones you should want to enjoy now, as they might not be here forever.
+From fruits, sweets, and condiments to the crops that the multitudes depend on every day to live, keep reading to check out Stacker's list of foods you ought to enjoy now, as they might not be here forever.

 You may also like: Species you might not know are endangered